BKaperick/Bryan-Kaperick.me/content/poetry.fr.md

 *While in decline* -- Mai 2024

 >The sun still shines while in decline
->And bees slave all their life
+>And bees slave all their lives
 >Sea waves collapse in foamy smacks
 >And trees in hollow snaps.
 >